 A Strong Community

-For 14 straight years, ASU students have maintained a 100 percent pass rate on the Texas Examination of Educator Standards (TExES) teacher certification test for secondary mathematics.
-They also have a 100 percent pass rate on the TExES for middle school mathematics for the seven years it has been offered.
+For more than 15 years, ASU students have maintained a 100 percent pass rate on the Texas Examination of Educator Standards (TExES) teacher certification test for secondary mathematics.
 Other students pursue careers in economics, engineering and technology, computer science and medicine.

 For more information about the Mathematics Department, call 325-942-2111 or email@example.com.